zonkiie/pg_ldap_fdw2/README.md

 Please note that not every LDAP Structure might be mapped to a relational model.

+A server-configured size-limit can influence the number of results when selecting everything.

 Warning: Don't use it in production systems.
 This fdw is not enough tested and still needs a lot of work.

 Remote filtering works if you give the dn in a where condition of a query with no other conditions and only one value.